rdacorporation/sharepoint-react-app-boilerplate/README.md

 ##### Prerequisites

 To start developing with sharepoint-react-app-boilerplate you'll need a few things: First, make sure you've got a recent version of node.js and git installed.
+It's suggested that yarn be used instead of npm.
+Install yarn with `npm install -g yarn`

 I also recommend VSCode as an editor, but feel free to use whatever editor suits your fancy.